alexcristea/playbook/views/README.md

 # Views

-A collection of concepts, thoughts and narratives viewed through the lenses of my own experiences.
+A collection of concepts, thoughts, and narratives viewed through the lenses of my own experiences.

 ## Index